Muhammad Ali Daughter Khaliah & Grandson Jacob Available For Interviews: Colin Kaepernick, George Floyd, Racial Unrest

 “He stands 100 percent with integrity no matter the cost.
 He made an unwavering commitment for the betterment of his people and took an unapologetic stance against injustice.
 I have had many people attempt to discourage our support of Colin, which is unthinkable to me.
 He is a friend to our family, he is loved and honored.”

-Jacob Ali-Wertheimer, the 21-year-old grandson of the boxing legend, is a human and civil rights leader on Harvard University’s campus.
+Jacob Ali-Wertheimer, the 21-year-old grandson of the boxing legend, is an athlete and civil rights leader on Harvard University’s campus.
 He is encouraged because more folks support Kaepernick’s movement but realizes there’s a long way to go.

 “But we need to get to a point where people can understand and listen and appreciate his message from the beginning moving forward.”